 - Remove pan from oven.
 Add green onions' whites and optional cheese.
 Reduce oven temp to 200 degrees.

 - Remove from oven.
 Transfer to serving dish or individual plates.
-Top with green onions' greens and lots of fresh thyme.
+Top with chopped bacon, green onions' greens and lots of fresh thyme.
 Serve.

 - Also serve with optional fried/poached eggs (not for AIP) or roasted chicken for additional protein.